painebenjamin/app.enfugue.ai/README.md

 - 👥 **Owners and Users:** Optional authentication and authorization keeps your installation settings locked down.
 - 🗃 **Easy Model Management:** In-app CivitAI browser makes community checkpoints, LoRA, and Textual Inversions one click away.
 Drop any other models directly into the app to keep files organized.
 - 🧷 **Safety's On:** Safety checker is on by default, and can be disabled by owners right in the UI.
-- ⚡ **Turbocharged:** Have a powerful NVidia GPU?
-TensorRT support is built-in; speed up inference by up to 100% using state-of-the-art AI technology from NVidia.
+- ⚡ **Turbocharged:** Have a powerful Nvidia GPU?
+TensorRT support is built-in; speed up inference by up to 100% using state-of-the-art AI technology from Nvidia.
 - ♻️ **Waste Not, Want Not:** AI can take a lot of resources, and Enfugue takes care to only use what it needs.
 It will free your GPU for desktop applications or gaming as soon as it's no longer needed, and clean up unneeded files as it goes.
 - 🧈 **Unified Pipeline:** Never choose between `txt2img`, `img2img`, `inpainting`, or any upscaling pipeline again, with or without multi-diffusion.
 Just ask what you want, and Enfugue will take care of the rest.
 - 🕹️ **Take Control:** Region prompting and Controlnet are standard.